aaroncox/steemdb/README.md

 ### Components

-1. `./app/` steemdb website: phalcon + mongodb application for serving out the website, apis, and MVC structure.
+1. `./app/` bexnetwork website: phalcon + mongodb application for serving out the website, apis, and MVC structure.
 2. `./docker/sync` sync service (python + piston) for keeping the blockchain synchronized and up to date.
 Runs on a 3 second delay and triggers updates in the database.
 3. `./docker/history` account history service (python + piston) which runs every 6 hours and analyzes every account on the blockchain.
 Records historical information as well as a current snapshot.
 4. `./docker/witnesses` witness/mining service (python + piston) which runs every minute to pull current witness information as well as the mining queue.